 Grilling gives these veggies a smokey flavor.

 No cookout would be complete without summer greens.
-You can make a summer greens salad with a mixture of any greens you please, such as kale, spinach, lettuce, broccoli.
-Add your choice of onions, tomatoes, olives, cucumbers.
-Instead of using inSANE commercial salad dressings, lightly toss with oil and vinegar, or spritz with freshly squeezed lemon juice.
+You can make a summer greens salad with a mixture of any greens you please, such as kale, spinach, lettuce, and broccoli.
+Add your choice of onions, tomatoes, olives, and cucumbers.
+Instead of using inSANE commercial salad dressings, lightly toss with oil and vinegar or spritz with freshly squeezed lemon juice.

 Healthy summer foods include a variety of fruit salads.
 Simply add a mixture of low-fructose fruits together.
 Some tasty combinations include blueberries and strawberries.
 If you need them to be a bit sweeter, use Stevia or another natural sweetener.

-Most cookouts are overrun with soda, which are inSANE choices.
+Most cookouts are overrun with soda, which is an inSANE choice.
 Many studies show sodas contribute to weight gain, type 2 diabetes, tooth decay, and several other conditions.
 It’s best just to steer clear of sodas as much as possible.
-Fortunately, there are much SANEr alternatives.
+Fortunately, there are many SANEr alternatives.

-Instead of sodas, try these healthy summer foods alternatives:
+Instead of sodas, try these healthy summer beverage alternatives: